upf-gti/SignON-realizer/docs/InstructionsBML.md

     distance: 0.05, // number, metres of the displacement.
 Default 0.2 m (20 cm)
     curve: "u", // string 8 directions.
 Default to none
     secondCurve: "l", // string 8 directions.
 Will compute midpoint between curve and secondCurve.
-    curveSteepness: 1, // number from [0,1] meaning the sharpness of the curve
+    curveSteepness: 1, // number meaning the sharpness of the curve
     zigzag: "l", // string 26 directions
     zigzagSize: 0.05, // amplitude of zigzag (from highest to lowest point) in metres.
 Default 0.01 m (1 cm)
     zigzagSpeed: 3, // oscillations per second.
 Default 2